azediv/gnadi-coreos/README.md

 ## Howto

-* Download on local computer and make it executable :
+### Download on local computer and make it executable :

 	$ wget https://raw.githubusercontent.com/azediv/gnadi-coreos/master/install-core.sh && chmod +x install-core.sh

-* Edit install-core.sh to change hostname, disk name, user
+### Edit install-core.sh to change hostname, disk name, user

 hostname must be short for now, 7 or 8 max due to the use of sys_$VM, disk name cannot be too long

-* Run :

 	$ ./install-core.sh